kevin-in-code/ngxsbs/README.md

         access_log example.com.access.log AccessFormat;
         error_log  example.com.error.log  ErrorFormat;

+        # USER SECTION FOLLOWS

         location / { }

+        # USER SECTION ENDS
     }

 Many such configurations cannot co-exist without conflicting, as long as no two configurations use the same domain name.
 In addition, most of the configuration flexibility within NginX can be made available within the ngxsbs configuration files.

 Server Configuration Grammar
 ----------------------------

+The following is an almost complete description of the configuration grammar.
+The only ommisions are the subtle details about the treatment of whitespace, and some small details pertaining to templates.  ngxsbs retains whitespace and comments in the generated file.
+This should help in diagnosing any problems that may occur.

 Tokens: